 Marc is a copyright and entertainment attorney and chair of the firm’s music industry practice.
-He represents recording artists, songwriters, composers, record labels, music publishers and authors as well as businesses that create or use music and other intellectual properties.
-He has been recognized by his peers as a 2022 New York Super Lawyer for entertainment and sports law.
+He represents songwriters, recording artists, labels, music publishers, authors and other creatives as well as businesses that produce or license intellectual property.

-In his more than three decades as an executive and attorney, both in-house and in private practice, Marc has worked in private equity, corporate and start-up environments.
-He uses this varied experience to counsel his clients as to both their legal and business issues (the legalities and the practicalities of a matter), including those involving strategic planning, personnel, negotiation strategy, asset sales and acquisitions and dispute resolution.
+With more than thirty years’ experience as an executive and attorney, both in-house and in private practice, Marc has worked in private equity, corporate and start-up environments.
+He uses his varied experience to counsel his clients as to both the legalities and the practicalities of matters, including those involving strategic planning, employment, negotiation strategy, asset sales and acquisitions and dispute resolution.

-Prior to returning to private practice, Marc ran the New York office of London-based classical music publisher, Boosey & Hawkes, representing many of the greatest composers of the 20th and 21st centuries, including several Pulitzer Prize and Grammy Award winners.
-Responsible for the company’s North American business, he increased profitability, streamlined operations and hired key staff.
+Before returning to private practice, Marc ran the New York office of London-based classical music publisher, Boosey & Hawkes, representing many of the greatest composers of the 20th and 21st centuries, including several Pulitzer Prize and Grammy Award winners.
+He increased profitability, streamlined operations and hired key staff.
 Marc was also responsible for the office’s legal, licensing, copyright and contractual matters.
-Before joining Boosey, Marc was a Senior Attorney with BMI, where he prosecuted copyright infringement actions throughout the country, defended the company in lawsuits and advised management on legislation affecting songwriters.
-He began his legal career as a litigator with large and mid-size firms before transitioning to the music industry.
+Prior to Boosey, Marc was a Senior Attorney with BMI, where he prosecuted copyright infringement actions throughout the country, defended the company in lawsuits and advised management on legislation affecting songwriters.
+He began his legal career as a litigator with large and mid-size firms.

 Representative Recent Matters